atsout/atsout.github.io/index.md

 ## About Me:

-I'm Adeline, a Data Science Masters student, graduating in May 2025.
+I'm Adeline, a Data Science Masters student graduating in May 2025, searching for my first post-graduate job.

 I majored in Biology as an undergraduate at the University of Massachusetts Amherst.
 In addition to my studies, I worked in the Electron Microscopy Core Facility where I participated in research that utilized both transmission and scanning electron microscopy.
 This work involved sample preparation, operation of the equipment and software, and ultimately development of image analysis software.